Ray-Adams/Todoist-Bookmarklet/README.md

 ```

 ### Custom.min.js
 1. Copy and paste the code below into the URL section of a new bookmark.
+(TIP: Triple click the code below to quickly copy the bookmarklet's contents.)
 ```javascript
 javascript:(function(){var h=prompt("Enter your desired ToDoIst window height (in pixels):"),w=prompt("Enter your desired ToDoIst window width (in pixels):");alert("Copy and paste the following code into the URL section of a new bookmark: javascript:window.open('https://todoist.com',null,'width="+w+", height="+h+"').focus();");})();
 ```